Suraj Revanna: Political career

-Suraj Revanna stood for election to become the MLC of Hassan on 19 November, 2021.
+Suraj Revanna stood for election to become the MLC of Hassan on 19 November 2021.
 This marked the entry of the 8th member of the Deve Gowda family into electoral politics.
 His victory in the elections to the Karnataka Legislative Council set a new record for one family's presence in all four Houses of the India legislature.
 His grandfather, a former PM, H. D. Deve Gowda is a member of the Rajya Sabha.
 His younger brother, Prajwal Revanna, an engineering graduate, was elected to Lok Sabha in 2019 to represent Hassan.
 His father, H.D.
 Revanna, a former minister representing the Holenarsipur constituency in the State Assembly, and his mother, Bhavani Revanna, a Hassan Zilla Panchayat member, Besides these four, two more members of the family—H.D.
 Kumaraswamy and Anita Kumaraswamy—are members of the State Assembly.
 He secured 2,281 votes of the total 3,478 votes polled.

 Controversy

 On 23 June 2024, Suraj Revanna was arrested for the rape of a male worker.
-His brother Prajwal Revanna was arrested for sexual assault.
+His brother Prajwal Revanna is a convicted criminal on sexual assault charges serving Life sentence.
 His father H.D.
 Revanna was also arrested but later released.